Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 ### <ins>PRINT_START</ins>
 The last step is to add AUTO_OFFSET to your PRINT_START macro.
 Just add it between your quad gantry level and bed mesh leveling.
-You also have to specify the hotend temperature if thermal compensation is used. **For example:**
+You also have to specify the hotend temperature if thermal compensation is used.
+##### **Example:**
 ```
 [gcode_macro PRINT_START]
 description: Perform calibration and get ready to print